xnau/pardibee/readme.txt

 == Changelog ==

+= 1.9.6.5 =
+* fixed issue with the use of the search_fields attribute in the list shortcode
+* fixed issue with forms submission error CSS not highlighting input elements
+* updated the parseCSV library

 = 1.9.6.4 =
 * fixed issue with critical error with legacy timezone setting
 * compatibility fixes for php 7.4